xian-network/xian-standard-contracts/XSC0003 - Streaming Payments Token/README.md

 This method simplifies the process of initiating a payment stream, making it accessible for users to set up scheduled payments to other parties within the smart contract environment.

 ### Method : create_stream_from_permit
-`create_stream_from_permit(sender: str, receiver: str, rate: float, begins: dict, closes: dict, deadline: str, signature: str)`
+`create_stream_from_permit(sender: str, receiver: str, rate: float, begins: str, closes: str, deadline: str, signature: str)`

 #### Overview
 The create_stream_from_permit method enables the creation of a payment stream based on a cryptographic permit, which includes a signature that must be verified before the stream can be established.
 This method allows for secure and verified transactions, ensuring that the stream is initiated based on pre-approved permissions.